If you have any queries about the below changes for 2018, please reply and the admin team will get to them as quickly as possible.

 To compensate for the discontinuation of the above series, the Micro Bangers have had a minor increase in meetings from 3 qualifiers to 5.
 This has meant that Micro and Unlimited Bangers combined have the same number of points meetings as the 2 Litres do, which is a fair balance in my view.

-5. The Westhill, South City and Fern Bay Ovals have returned to the calendar as venues, while Buxton has left
+5. King's Lynn debuts in the league, with Westhill, South City and Fern Bay Ovals returning to the calendar as venues, while Buxton has left

 The main rule changes are listed below:

 1. All points championships will be graded